Why Nursing?

 Nursing at CCAC Campuses

 This campus is conveniently located on Pittsburgh's North Shore.
-It is easily accessible by public transportation and is close to many of the city attractions such as Heinz Field, PNC Park, the Aviary and the Andy Warhol Museum.
-Allegheny Campus accepts nursing admissions in the fall and spring semesters.
+It is easily accessible by public transportation and is close to many of the city's attractions, such as Acrisure Stadium, PNC Park, the National Aviary and the Andy Warhol Museum.
+Allegheny Campus accepts Nursing admissions in the fall and spring semesters.

 View Campus Maps

-This campus is located in suburban Monroeville from the Parkway East, the Pennsylvania Turnpike, and Routes 22E.
-PAT transit also serves the school.
+This campus is located in suburban Monroeville and can be accessed by the Pennsylvania Turnpike and Routes 48 and Business 22.
+Pittsburgh Regional Transit (PRT) also serves the school.

-Example clinical sites include: Allegheny Valley Hospital, UPMC Magee Women's Hospital, Forbes Hospital, UPMC Shadyside Hospital, UPMC St. Margaret's, Excela Westmoreland, LifeCare Hospitals, and Veteran's Administration Hospital.
+Example clinical sites include Allegheny Valley Hospital, UPMC Magee Womens Hospital, Forbes Hospital, UPMC Shadyside, UPMC St. Margaret, Excela Health Westmoreland Hospital, LifeCare Hospitals, and the Veterans Administration Hospital.

 View Campus Maps

-Located in the North Hills on Rt.
-19 near Camp Horne Rd. in an all-inclusive campus building.
-North offers day and web-enhanced courses and accepts nursing admissions in the fall semester only.
+Located in the North Hills on Route 19 near Camp Horne Road in an all-inclusive campus building, North offers day and web-enhanced courses and accepts Nursing admissions in the fall semester only.

-Example of clinical sites for clinical experience include: UPMC Passavant & Passavant Cranberry, UPMC Mercy, Children's Hospital, and UPMC Magee Hospital.
+Examples of clinical sites for clinical experience include UPMC Passavant–McCandless, UPMC Passavant–Cranberry, UPMC Mercy, UPMC Children's Hospital of Pittsburgh, and UPMC Magee-Womens Hospital.

 View Campus Maps

-Located in West Mifflin, near Century III Mall on Rt.
-885, South is accessible by PAT public transportation also.
-South offers day and evening courses and accepts nursing admission in the fall semester only.
+Located in West Mifflin on Route 885, not far from the former Century III Mall, South is served by several Pittsburgh Regional Transit (PRT) bus routes.
+South offers day and evening courses and accepts Nursing admissions in the fall semester only.
 Some courses are web-enhanced.

 View Campus Maps